SomeWeekendReading/someweekendreading.github.io/quotes.md

   door.
 Clear?
 Your mileage may vary, but that's mine."
 - "There's no diplomatic immunity from the laws of physics."
 - "Picture yourself having aphantasia."
+- "Ragnarok 'n roll.
+No, I don't want to know what it would sound like."
+- "People put a lot of energy into moral outrage.
+But not much Helmholtz free energy, because it never does useful work."